yepcode/mcp-server-js/README.md

 YepCode MCP server can be integrated with AI platforms like [Cursor](https://cursor.sh) or [Claude Desktop](https://www.anthropic.com/news/claude-desktop) using either a remote approach (we offer a hosted version of the MCP server) or a local approach (NPX or Docker installation is required).

+For both approaches, you need to get your YepCode API credentials:

+1. Sign up to [YepCode Cloud](https://cloud.yepcode.io)
+2. Visit `Settings` > `API credentials` to create a new API token.

 ### Remote Approach using SSE Server

-1. Sign up to [YepCode Cloud](https://cloud.yepcode.io)
-2. Get your MCP Server URL from your workspace under: `Settings` > `API credentials`.
-3. Add the following configuration to your AI platform settings:
+- If your MCP Client doesn't support authentication headers, just use the SSE server URL that includes the API Token.
+Use a configuration similar to the following:

 ```typescript
 {